Full-Service cGMP Pharmaceutical Manufacturing

-Vista Biologicals Corporation is a full-service cGMP Contract Manufacturer in Carlsbad, San Diego.
-VBC uses Fetal Bovine Serum (FBS) exclusively and verifiably from U.S., New Zealand, or Australian sources.
-Their cGMP contract manufacturing services are revolutionizing the biotechnology and pharmaceutical industries.
+Vista Biologicals Corporation is a full-service cGMP Contract Pharmaceutical Manufacturing Organization in Southern California.
+Vista Biologicals uses Fetal Bovine Serum (FBS) exclusively and verifiably from U.S., New Zealand, or Australian sources.
+By serving clients in San Diego County, Orange County, and beyond, their cGMP contract manufacturing services are revolutionizing the biotechnology and pharmaceutical industries.
 Adhering to cGMP standards, they specialize in developing and manufacturing your product for research, commercial production and clinical supply purposes.
 With large organization capabilities, Vista Biologicals always provides top quality services.
 You can expect them to deliver in a timely manner and within your budget.
 Continue reading below for more information regarding their cGMP contract manufacturing services.
 If you have any questions or concerns, don’t hesitate to contact Vista Biologicals Corporation in San Diego today!

 Vista Biologicals provides pilot-scale production services to both preclinical and Phase 1-11 clinical drug evaluation programs in a cGMP manufacturing environment.
-From the milligram to kilogram scale, Vista Biologicals’ top-notch personnel and state-of-the-art manufacturing facilities will always deliver high quality, cGMP compliant results with quick turnaround time.
+Their pharmaceuitcal lab services work in the milligram scale, the kilogram scale, and all scaled in between.
+Vista Biologicals’ top-notch personnel and state-of-the-art manufacturing facilities will always deliver high quality, cGMP compliant results with quick turnaround time.

 Products derived from animal cell culture are VBC’s specialty.
-They have extensive expertise in the requirements for the most commonly used culture types—in batch, fed-batch and perfusion modes—including the following:
+Vista Biologicals has extensive expertise in the requirements for the most commonly used culture types—in batch, fed-batch and perfusion modes—including the following:

 - Insect Cells